ebaynissen/recipe-app/README.md

 # How to run:

-install necessary dependencies
-run with `npx vite --port=4000`
+install necessary dependencies with `npm install` run with `npx run start`

+# Troubleshooting
+If you cant see everything properly, zoom out in the browser